Healthy Food & Community Change

 - City Harvest increased the scale of its Healthy Neighborhoods Initiative and developed new strategies

 - United Neighborhood Houses piloted a new settlement house resident engagement model for healthy food in public housing

 - Green City Force and the Fund for Public Health in New York City developed a novel public housing-based urban agriculture and job training program

 - Hostos Community College launched the first community college-based Associate Degree in food studies

 - The New York City Food Policy Center at Hunter College and the City University of New York’s Urban Food Policy Institute conducted evaluations, conducted policy research, disseminated analyses and evidence to inform public policies, and created pipelines of new leaders.

 - Wholesome Wave, the New York City Health + Hospitals system, Mount Sinai Hospital and Memorial Sloan Kettering launched new partnerships to combat food insecurity and diet-related diseases

-To learn more, visit the about the Healthy Food & Community Change report.
+To learn more, read the Healthy Food & Community Change impact report.